Gordian adjacency for torus knots: Introduction

-The \emph{cobordism distance} between two knots $K_1$ and $K_2$ is defined to be the minimal genus of a connected smooth surface $F$ in $S^3\times[0,1]$ with $\partial F=K_1\times\{0\}\cup K_2\times\{1\}$.
+The \emph{cobordism distance} between two knots $K_1$ and $K_2$ is defined to be the minimal genus of a connected, oriented, and smoothly embedded surface $F$ in $S^3\times[0,1]$ with $\partial F=K_1\times\{0\}\cup K_2\times\{1\}$.
 Similar to the unknotting number for the Gordian distance, the \emph{slice genus} or \emph{4-ball genus} of a knot, denoted by $g_s$, is the cobordism distance to the unknot $O$.
 As a crossing change can be realized by a cobordism of genus 1, the Gordian distance is larger than the cobordism distance and a Gordian adjacency between knots $K_1$ and $K_2$ yields a cobordism of genus $u(K_2)-u(K_1)$.

-Another motivation for the study of Gordian adjacency comes from the notion of adjacency for singularities of algebraic curves in $\C^2$ studied by Arnold \cite{Arnold_normalforms}, which yields a notion of adjacency for algebraic knots, see Section~\ref{sec:algebraically}.
-Such an adjacency of algebraic knots $K_1$ and $K_2$ yields a smooth algebraic curve\footnote{e.g.\ a manifold of real dimension 2} $F$ in $\C^2$, such that $K_1$ and $K_2$ are realized as transversal intersection of $F$ with two spheres around the origin of different radii $r_1<r_2$, i.e.\
+Another motivation for the study of Gordian adjacency comes from the notion of adjacency for singularities of algebraic curves in $\C^2$ studied by Arnol'd \cite{Arnold_normalforms}, which yields a notion of adjacency for algebraic knots, see Section~\ref{sec:algebraically}.
+Such an adjacency of algebraic knots $K_1$ and $K_2$ yields a smooth algebraic curve $F$ in $\C^2$ such that $K_1$ and $K_2$ are realized as transversal intersection of $F$ with two spheres around the origin of different radii $r_1<r_2$, i.e.\